IntentArchitect/Docs/articles/module-building/templates-general/templates-with-module-dependencies/templates-with-module-dependencies.md

   </interoperability>
   ...
 </package>
 ```

-The above configuration reads as follows, if the `Intent.CosmosDB` module is installed ensure it is at least version `1.2.1`.
+The above configuration reads as follows: if the `Intent.CosmosDB` module is installed, ensure it is at least version `1.2.1`.

 ### Configuring Conditionally Dependent Modules

-Assuming you have a `RepositoryModule` you may also have a `AspNetCore.RepositoryModule` module which you would like to conditionally install, if the application has the `Intent.AspNetCore` module installed .
+Assume you have a `RepositoryModule`, and you may also have an `AspNetCore.RepositoryModule` module that you would like to conditionally install if the application has the `Intent.AspNetCore` module installed.

-In this scenario you can modify your `RepositoryModule`'s [](xref:module-building.module-installation) file as follows:
+In this scenario, you can modify your `RepositoryModule`'s [](xref:module-building.module-installation) file as follows:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>